 As she travels around the Ottoman domains, Montagu sees things that horrify her.
 In Serbia there are no inns, and officials travelling are empowered to seize by force any provisions they need from whatever village they stop at, apparently without payment.
 “Indeed the janizaries had no mercy on their poverty, killing all the poultry and sheep they could find without asking to whom they belonged, while the wretched owners durst not put in their claim for fear of being beaten.
 Lambs just fallen, geese and turkies big with egg, all massacred without distinction.
 I fancied I heard the complaints of Melibeus for the hope of his flock.
 When the pachas travel 'tis yet worse.
 Those oppressors are not content with eating all that is to be eaten belonging to the peasants – after they have crammed themselves and their numerous retinue, they have the impudence to exact what they call teeth money, a contribution for the use of their teeth, worn with doing them the honour of devouring their meat.”
 [Letter XXVII]

 Turner compares this passage with the one in Craven's book where she records that at a tiny town in Ukraine the Russian authorities "obliged a Jew to give me up a new little house he was on the point of inhabiting".
-Turner says that Craven shows "rather less sensitivity" than Montagu, which is just plain wrong.
-The two cases are totally different.
+Turner says that Craven shows "rather less sensitivity" than Montagu.
+Turner's judgement is distorted, because the two cases are totally different.
 Craven was merely staying in a house overnight, and the owner, clearly a prosperous citizen, was none the worse off the following morning.
-It was a temporary, minor inconvenience, whereas Montagu's party were seizing livestock from the poorest peasants, their livelihood, eating it and leaving the villagers to possibly starve in their wake.
+It was a temporary, minor inconvenience, whereas Montagu's janissaries were seizing livestock from the poorest peasants, devouring it and leaving the villagers to possibly starve in their wake.
 It was murder.

 Professor Turner has her crude binary so firmly fixed in her mind that she cannot see this.
 Her readings are hasty and superficial.